barmpagiannos/Pattern-Recognition-Machine-Learning/README.md

-# 📊 Pattern Recognition & Machine Learning – Team 59
+# 📊 Pattern Recognition & Machine Learning

 This repository contains the implementation of the final assignment for the course **Pattern Recognition & Machine Learning** at the School of Electrical and Computer Engineering, Aristotle University of Thessaloniki.